airellrmdn/ecommerce-app-rabbitmq/README.md

 # ecommerce-app-rabbitmq
+## Introduction
-Asynchronous Communication Implementation in an E-Commerce Application Using Node.js, RabbitMQ, Docker Image, and Kubernetes
+Asynchronous Communication and Simple Microservices Implementation in an E-Commerce Application Using Node.js, RabbitMQ, Docker Image, and Kubernetes